Maine Coons and other longhaired cats are prone to getting cat poop stuck in fur.

 Have you tried a Furminator?

 My sister is a vet (specializing in cats) and I have a geriatric Maine Coon with mats all over his fur.
-He never liked to be brushed (coons have sensitive skin and some just don't like the pulling); it's much worse now, of course, since he's so arthritic he can't clean himself well.
+He never liked to be brushed (coons have sensitive skin and some don't like the pulling).

 I don't know about using it around the anal area, but it works great on the rest of his body, and he tolerates it pretty well.